Tomgo92/c-environment-1/README.md

 `./enumerate_numbers`

-And a list of 1 to 10 should appear 🎉
+And a list of 1 to 10 should appear !

 Now, to clean up the file you have to run this command :

 `./clean_repository.sh`

-And this is over !
+And this is over 🎉

+a

+a
+a

+a
+a

+a